The Foundations of Agency

 You can do anything for six-weeks—and it is the period required for serious habit formation to change.

-There is no productivity hack or AI tool that can give you real agency: the power to act boldly, navigating constraints and obstacles—real, and imagined—to create work and to craft a life of excellence and meaning.
+There is no productivity hack, social media post, or AI tool that can give you real agency: the power to act boldly, while navigating real and imagined constraints, to shape a meaningful life.

 Become AI-proof.